 Some changes automatically create a new invoice.
 Use the pending updates feature with these changes so that the updates are only applied if the new invoice is successfully paid.

-You can also alter subscriptions by updating the parameters normally used when creating the subscription:
+You can also alter subscriptions by updating the parameters normally used when creating the subscription.
+For example:

-- Changing to a price with a different recurring interval
+- Changing to a price with a different billing interval

 - Adding a trial period to an active subscription